Duryab333/AWS/Ansible/error_handling.md

 # Error Handling

+## Ignore Errors

+if the execuation of a certain task is crusial then use  ` any_errors_fatal: false ` in play so the it will forcefully stop the further execution of plays in playbook.

 When you wirte a set of tasks/plays in playbook and if one of the play get not executed on mannage node it will stop executing the raste of tasks on that node.
 If the next tasks are not dependent on previous tasks then you can ignore errors by using ` ignore_errors: yes ` in ansible-playbook.